Philliec459/NMR-Log-Echo-Train-Inversion-in-Geolog-using-Scipy-Optimization/README.md

 >![Geolog_Image](Geolog_loglan.png)

 We are using SciPy’s optimization or least_squares methods to perform our T2 inversion.
 Both methods have a regularization term too.
-The image below shows the original T2 and then the new T2 Inversion results using least_squares with a regularization of 0.1.
+The following lines of code show how we call each method; least_squares, optimization and curve_fit that does not use regularization.

       if method == 'least_squares' :